 Linda is a frequent speaker on insurance coverage in continuing legal education courses, having presented to construction and real estate lawyers and insurance professionals on topics such as indemnity, additional insured coverage and property coverage.

-Kyle’s practice focuses on insurance recovery and the resolution of construction and commercial disputes.
-He handles a broad array of insurance claims across many industries, with an emphasis on insurance recovery for commercial policyholders and governmental institutions.
+Kyle’s practice focuses on insurance recovery for commercial policyholders and the resolution of construction and commercial disputes.

-Policyholders seek out his advice for complex matters arising under many insurance policies, including commercial general liability, professional liability, errors and omissions, director and officer, property, environmental, cybersecurity, and owner- or contractor-controlled insurance programs.
-As part of his insurance practice, Kyle represents contractors, developers, owners associations, multi-family property owners, private equity firms, and various other commercial policyholders.
-As a compliment to his insurance practice, Kyle also advises clients regarding construction disputes, construction contract preparation, and various other commercial matters.
+Policyholders seek out his advice for complex matters arising under many different insurance policies, including commercial general liability, professional liability, errors and omissions, director and officer, property, environmental, cybersecurity, and owner- or contractor-controlled insurance programs.
+Kyle also advises contractors, developers, owners associations, multi-family property owners, private equity firms, governmental entities, and other commercial parties in contract drafting and negotiation, development projects, and construction disputes.

 Nick Thede is an insurance recovery litigator who represents policyholders in complex insurance coverage disputes.
 He has advised clients in a wide variety of insurance disputes, including claims and lawsuits arising under commercial general liability, professional liability, directors and officers, employee dishonesty, and commercial and residential property insurance policies.
 Nick has successfully represented clients in claims, trials, arbitrations, and appeals, and has obtained numerous favorable settlements for his clients.